Firstly Congratulations on purchasing your new Modern Trailer.

 - All our new trailers are covered by a structural Warranty.

-- The Warranty entitles the original purchaser from the date of purchase and covers the chassis and drawbar only from fatigue and has a guarantee for a period of one (1) year from original date of purchase subject to the terms below:
+- The Warranty entitles the original purchaser from the date of purchase and covers the chassis and drawbar only from fatigue and has a guarantee for a period of five (5) years from original date of purchase subject to the terms below:

 - Modern Trailers retains the right to repair or replace any part which in the opinion of the manufacturer is defective due to faulty material or workmanship provided that the trailer has been operated in accordance with the manufacturer’s instructions and safe towing practices: